The House of Nilides

 THE DIVINE ORIGIN

-The patriarch of the Nileidon dynasty was Nileas, son of Poseidon and Tyros, wife of the king Cretheus ,founder of Iolcus,.Poseidon deceived Tyro by taking the form of the Enipea river with which Tyro was secretly in love.
-From their union,Tyro gave birth to twins, Nileas and Pelias, who left them immediately so that the king-husband of her would not find out.
+The patriarch of the Neleides dynasty was Neleas, son of Poseidon and Tyros, wife of King Cretheus, and founder of Iolcus.
+Poseidon deceived Tyro by taking the form of the Enipea river, with which Tyro was secretly in love.
+From their union, Tyro gave birth to twins, Neleas and Pelias, who were abandoned immediately so that her king-husband would not find out.

-FROM IOLCUS TO PYLO
+FROM IOLCUS TO PYLOS

 Pelias, growing up, usurped his father's throne and banished his brother.

-Nileas then fled to Messinia and founded Pylos.
+Neleas then fled to Messinia and founded Pylos.
 He married Flora, Princess of Epies and daughter of Amphion, with whom he had a daughter and many sons, including Nestor.

-Nestor ascended to the throne of Pylos and the way he ruled gave him the nickname 'The Wise King'.
+Nestor ascended to the throne of Pylos, and the way he ruled gave him the nickname 'The Wise King'.